Location Data Filtering

 Processed Position

-As we can see in the image below, the processed position is a very accurate positioning result that follows the determined path, the square or circle, very closely.
+As shown in the image below, the processed position provides a very accurate positioning result that follows the determined path, the square or circle, very closely.